project

 Read More

 PMC launched Nekakat in Ethiopia in December 2020.
-This 156-episode radio show will air through 2022 in Amhara, Tigray, Oromia, and other Amharic speaking regions.
+This 156-episode radio show aired through 2022 in Amhara, Tigray, Oromia, and other Amharic speaking regions.

-Nekakat follows several storylines and characters facing decisions on the core issues of the show — family planning, gender-based violence, female genital mutilation, and child marriage.
+Nekakat followed several storylines and characters facing decisions on the core issues of the show — family planning, gender-based violence, female genital mutilation, and child marriage.

 PMC’s transformative storytelling began in Ethiopia, with the first PMC stories for social change broadcasting in 2002.
 The significant impacts of previous programs in Ethiopia — such as Yeken Kignit and Sibrat — laid the groundwork for a successful launch of Nekakat.

 To complement Nekakat, PMC-Ethopia launched the radio talk show Yalaleke Guzo (“Unfinished Journey”).
-The 30-minute episodes illuminate the issues in Nekakat with expert interviews, related news articles, health tips, and featured personal stories.
+These 30-minute episodes shed further light on the issues in Nekakat with expert interviews, related news articles, health tips, and featured personal stories.

 See More of Our Work